 There are things (and these are varied as to the age and situation) the young family members can do that would interrupt these behaviors.
 Nevertheless, it is hard to accomplish as the young Weimaraner sees himself as a part of the group and wants to interact as is natural to him.
 Using the kennel is better than letting bad things happen.
 In time, he should learn to be respectful –not to mouth, not to jump up, and not to knock down his playmates.
 These are all essential skills.
 If he wants to please you and learns it is unacceptable, then you can discourage this activity.
 There are many ways you can encourage this desired behavior.
 We know it will come because you have achieved so much in a short time.
 Thank you–for the great effort and for loving Henry so much.

 Posted on September 6, 2016, in AKC, Behavior & Training, Bringing home the Weimaraner, Companion Weimaraner, Dangers, Getting an OwyheeStar Puppy, Health and Wellness, Hot Topics, Information and Education, Mousse X Stackhouse, OwyheeStar, Previous Pup Update, Training and tagged Companion Weim, Companion Weimaraner, Companion Weims, Gray Ghost, Longhair Weimaraner, Oregon OwyheeStar, OwyheeStar, the Weimaraner, Weimaraner, Western Oregon Weimaraner.
 Bookmark the permalink.
-Comments Off on Henry.
+Leave a comment.